 The breakout takes place when volatility suddenly rises after the pattern completes.

 The second form is a regular continuation pattern.
-This is where an ascending or sometimes symmetric triangle forms.
+This is where an ascending or sometimes symmetric triangle opens up.
 The difference though is that trend resumes after the pattern without any major breakout.
 Figure 3 is an example of this case.

-Triangle chart patterns tend to appear in bunches throughout the lifecycle of a trend.
+Triangle chart patterns tend to appear in bunches throughout a trend.
 You’ll frequently see groups of patterns throughout: From trend start, to middle, and then to reversal.

 When trading, anticipate a breakout shortly after the triangle completes.
 This is the time that volatility is squeezed the most and the market is poised for a new burst of activity.
 This happens in other kinds of breakouts as well as triangles.